Skip to main content

 Maliciously crafted media files containing out-of-bounds memory access in Apple's audio processing can crash affected applications across iOS, iPadOS, macOS, tvOS, visionOS, and watchOS.
 An attacker can trigger a denial of service by triggering the vulnerability through a specially crafted audio stream, though no patch is currently available.
 This impacts multiple recent OS versions where an out-of-bounds read occurs during media file processing.

-Buffer Overflow Information Disclosure Apple iOS macOS
+Apple Buffer Overflow Information Disclosure macOS iOS

 NVD VulDB